Jutho/VectorFunctionSpacesSummary/README.md

   - always metric complete
   - finite-dimensional subspaces are always closed

+* Infinite-dimensional proper subspaces of a Banach space can be dense: there is no intuitive or visual way to interpret this concept, there are vectors which are not in this subspace, but nonetheless they are arbitrary close to it (measured using the norm of the surrounding vector space).
+In a Hilbert space (next chapter), this means in particular that no vector can be made orthogonal to a dense subspace, since a unit vector that is orthogonal to a subspace has at least distance 1 to any vector in that subspace.

 * Linear maps are continuous if and only if bounded
 * Bounded linear maps with operator norm are metric complete
 * Operator norm is subordinate and submultiplicative
 * Gelfand formula for spectral radius

+**For applications / exercises**
+* Computing a norm.
+But this chapter is mostly there for theoretical purposes.

 ## 5. Inner products and orthogonality

+**Summary:**

+This important chapter introduces the concept of an inner product and the structures that follows from it, notabily, the concept of orthogonality and orthogonal projections.
+In particular, working with a basis in an infinite-dimensional vector space becomes more easy with an inner product (and associated norm) instead of "just a norm", when using orthogonality.
+In a Hilbert space (=metric complete inner product space), a set of vectors that is complete (the linear span defines a dense subspace) can be turned into an orthonormal set (using Gram-Schmidt) which then defines a basis (expansion theorem).
+Linear maps and linear operators between Hilbert spaces can also have more structure.
+Bounded linear functionals (elements from the dual space) are one-to-one associated with vectors in the primal space via the inner product.
+Bounded linear maps have adjoints.
+Linear operators can satisfy relations with their adjoint, e.g. they can be equal (self-adjoint), the adjoint can be the inverse (unitary) or they can commute with the adjoint (normal), which then imposes particular constraints on the spectrum and the eigenvectors.
+On the practical side, the orthogonal projection allows to construct least square solutions to overdetermined systems.

+**Not covered in class:**

 **Important concepts:**